trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 different test-related classifications are used to select repositories, packages (and code) and tests to run in the standard project testing processes.
-More than any other section in this document, this section will describe and assume a cetain class of software development processes (namely agile processes) where testing and *continuous integraiton* (CI) are citical components.
-However, detailed descriptions of these processes are defered to the later sections `Pre-push Testing using checkin-test.py`_ and `TriBITS Package-by-Package CTest/Dash Driver`_.
+More than any other section in this document, this section will describe and assume a certain class of software development processes (namely agile processes) where testing and *continuous integration* (CI) are critical components.
+However, detailed descriptions of these processes are deferred to the later sections `Pre-push Testing using checkin-test.py`_ and `TriBITS Package-by-Package CTest/Dash Driver`_.